In Class 3, we have Miss Gillin as our class teacher. In Class 4, we have Miss Gronow as our class teacher.

 We are very lucky to have Mrs Hunter, Mrs Mavers and Mrs Mills helping us in our year group.

-Keep checking our page for updated information, homework and links.
+Keep checking our page for updated information.

 Children should bring the following into school: